openspim/openspim.github.io/x-openspim_alignment.md

 Now adjust all kinematic mounts until the laser beam roughly follows the desired path along the optical rails (see Figure 1 below).
 <figure style="font-weight:italic"; align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure1.png" target="_blank"><img width="900" src="https://openspim.org/images/alignment/Alignment_Figure1.png"></a>
-<figcaption> Figure 1 - Aligning the laser along the rails by adjusting the Kinematic Mirrors (KM) with their mounts set to 45 degrees along the rails (red arrows).
-The two blue arrows point to the fine adjustment screws of the kinematic mount.
-The perpendicular beam path branching off the beam splitter easily tilts to one side (yellow dotted line), which should be avoided.
+<figcaption> Figure 1 - Aligning the laser along the first optical rail by adjusting the Beam Splitter and Kinematic Mirrors (KM1-KM3) with their mounts set to 45 degrees along the rails as shown on the right.
+The two blue arrows point to the fine adjustment screws of the kinematic mount, which will be used later.
+The perpendicular beam path branching off the Beam Splitter easily tilts to one side (see yellow dotted line),and should be avoided.
+Red double headed arrows indicate adjustment direction.
 </figcaption>
 </figure>
 Try to find the central spot of each KM as indicated in Figure 2.
-This requires some patience, because in order to achieve a perpendicular bounce, kinematic mirrors have to be taken off the breadboard, then readjusted (slightly turned) by loosening and tightening their rail carriers, and then placed back on the optical breadboard and into the beam path.
+This requires some patience, because in order to achieve a perpendicular bounce, kinematic mirrors have to be taken off the breadboard, then readjusted (slightly turned as shown in Figure 1, side view of KM) by loosening and tightening their rail carriers, and then placed back on the optical breadboard and into the beam path.
 This typically requires several attempts.
-Ensure that the laser hits approximately the center of each mirror and try to avoid using the fine adjustment screws too much.
-They need to have sufficient margin in the next step and should retain a more or less neutral position.
+Ensure that the laser hits approximately the center of each mirror and try to excessive use the fine adjustment screws as they need to have sufficient margin in Step 4 and should for now retain a more or less neutral position.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure2.png" target="_blank"><img width="500" src="https://openspim.org/images/alignment/Alignment_Figure2.png"></a>
-<figcaption> Figure 2 - Centering the beam on the kinematic mirrors
+<figcaption> Figure 2 - Centered beam on kinematic mirrors.
 </figcaption>
 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 4</span>&nbsp;
-Place the first alignment disc at the beginning of the first optical rail and the second alignment disc at its end.
-Adjust the kinematic mounts (KM05/M, Thorlabs) of the reflecting mirrors.
+Place the first alignment disc at the beginning of the first optical rail and the second alignment disc at its end as depicted in Figure 3.
+Now readjust the kinematic mounts (KM05/M, Thorlabs) of the reflecting mirrors.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure3.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure3.png"></a>
 <figcaption> Figure 3